New York, Susquehanna and Western Railway: Delaware Otsego acquisition and expansion

 In 1966, the Delaware Otsego Corporation (DO) was founded by a group of businessmen and railfans led by Walter G. Rich.
-DO's original purpose was to operate tourist trains over a 2.6 mi section of the NYC's abandoned Ulster and Delaware branch near Oneonta, New York.
+DO's original venture was operating tourist trains over a 2.6 mi section of the New York Central's abandoned Ulster and Delaware branch near Oneonta, New York.
 In 1971, after the section was ripped up in favor of Interstate 88's construction, DO purchased the 16 mi Cooperstown branch from the Delaware and Hudson Railway (D&H) and began operating it as the Cooperstown and Charlotte Valley Railroad (CACV).

-Within ensuing years, DO's tourist operations were shut down from low ridership, and they began making profits from reactivating abandoned branch lines as short line freight railroads.
-Throughout the 1970s and 1980s, DO acquired and leased multiple short lines; in 1972, they acquired the Erie Lackawanna's Richfield Springs branch and began operating it as the Central New York Railroad (CNYK); from 1974 to 1984, they owned and operated the Fonda, Johnstown and Gloversville Railroad (FJ&G); and from 1976 to 1989, they were contracted to operate the Lackawaxen and Stourbridge Railroad (LASB).
+Within ensuing years, DO's tourist operations were shut down from low ridership, and they pivoted to reactivating abandoned branch lines as short line freight railroads, finding this profitable.
+Throughout the 1970s and 1980s, DO acquired and leased multiple short lines: in 1972 they acquired the Erie Lackawanna's Richfield Springs branch and began operating it as the Central New York Railroad (CNYK) until 1988, from 1974 to 1984 they owned and operated the Fonda, Johnstown and Gloversville Railroad (FJ&G), and from 1976 to 1989 they were contracted to operate the Lackawaxen and Stourbridge Railroad (LASB) in the northern Pocono Mountains, DO's first venture outside New York State.

-By 1979, DO's short line renovations caught the attention of New Jersey state and county officials, who were exploring ways of having the NYS&W continue operations under new ownership.
+By 1979, DO's shortline renovations caught the attention of New Jersey state and county officials, who were exploring ways of having the NYS&W continue operations under new ownership.
 They asked DO to submit a proposal to purchase the NYS&W, and in turn, DO sent a team of inspectors to evaluate the railroad's trackage.

 Two other parties also offered to purchase the railroad, but in June 1980, the bankruptcy court accepted DO's $5 million offer.
-On September 1, DO took over the NYS&W's operations under lease before purchasing all of their assets, two years later.
-DO quickly rebranded the railroad as the New York, Susquehanna and Western Railway, with Walter Rich becoming their newest president and CEO, and he opted to retain the Susquehanna name out of his fondness of the NYO&W. The NYS&W's first train under DO operated on September 2, 1980.
+On September 1, DO took over the NYS&W's operations under lease before purchasing all of their assets two years later.
+DO quickly rebranded the railroad as the New York, Susquehanna and Western Railway, with Walter Rich becoming their newest president and CEO.
+He opted to retain the New York, Susquehanna and Western name out of his fondness for the New York, Ontario & Western.
+The first NYS&W train under Delaware Otsego operated on September 2, 1980.